malcles/MinitreeFitter/README.md

 replace **username** in the following by your actual git user name

-1. Fork MinitreeFitter in https://github.com/fcouderc/MinitreeFitter  (icon in the top left of the web page)
+1. Fork MinitreeFitter in https://github.com/fcouderc/MinitreeFitter  (icon in the top right of the web page)
 2. Go to a lxplus machine (SLC6 but SLC5 should work just as good)
 3. Download MinitreeFitter:
    - git clone git@github.com:**username**/MiniTreeFitter MiniTreeFitter